cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/06-handson.md

 Choose your exercise!
 Complete exercise #1 on the muon corrections, and then choose one of the options for exercise #2 on b-tagging.

 >## Exercise 1: results of the muon correction
 >Check that the corrections have been applied correctly by plotting the corrected and uncorrected invariant mass of μ<sup>+</sup>μ<sup>-</sup> on the ROOT command line.
 If everything went right with the corrections, there should be a difference in the invariant masses.
-Crop the x-axis to be from 84 to 98.
+Cut the x-axis to be from 84 to 98.
 >
 >Hint: You can find the branch names of the invariant masses from Analysis.C.
 >